HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 Kanji Time provides two strategies in the box:  a horizontal stacker and a vertical stacker.

-The minimalist strategy interface with these two stacking strategies combined with child containers cover a surprising amount of layout use cases!
+The minimalist strategy interface with these two stacking strategies combined with child containers cover a surprising amount of layout use cases.

 For example, the Kanji Summary report can be described as

     #. a container with a vertical stack of 3 frames: a banner, a separator line, and definitions text, where,
     #. the banner frame is a container with a horizontal stack of 3 frames, where,
-    #. the rightmost of these frames another vertical stack of 3 frames containing atomic content for the kanji radical.
+    #. the rightmost of these frames is another vertical stack of 3 frames containing atomic content for the kanji radical.

 Back to :ref:`layout_model`